 “…a major part of their very identity is denied and driven underground.”

 Read the above sentence again.
 And again.
 Because our spectrum neurotype influences every aspect of our Being.

-I’m actually proud to be an Aspie.
+I’m actually proud to be on the Asperger’s/autism spectrum.
 Some people think that’s ridiculous.
 I’ll discuss all that in the next post, so stay tuned for Part 2.

 In the meantime, allistic parents, friends, and significant others, please keep your laments on the down-low.
 Everyone experiences frustration.
 I understand and respect that your situation and its challenges are unique; you’re dealing with a completely different brain-type, after all, and that is indeed challenging and downright trying at times.

 But guess what: your spectrum child/friend/significant other is struggling to relate to you, too.
 They’re (we’re) trying to communicate effectively, get taken seriously, and to understand what you’re saying.
 They’re trying to exist in a world not built for them, without the benefit of being a member of the majority.

 Thus, the challenges faced are not entirely their fault.
 It takes two.
 When people aren’t able to relate well or reach common understanding and acceptance, it’s not always the Aspie/autistic’s fault.

 What it is, is a true language barrier.
 For example, in a summit of global leaders, we wouldn’t blame the Chinese representative for not being able to communicate fully with–or for inadvertently committing a cultural faux pas in front of–the representative from Egypt.
 They just speak different languages.
 They also probably think differently and do things differently.
 Well, so do we all (whether on the spectrum or not).

 The message you’re really sending when you complain about those of us on the spectrum is that you really don’t like us the way we are and that you would selfishly change us if you could.
 What if we said that about you?

 What if we tried to “cure” you by making you more like us?